Affiliate links on Android Authority may earn us a commission. Learn more.

 Is the Kindle Oasis 8GB enough?
 Well, the average e-book is usually well under a megabyte, so even the 8GB variant should suffice for most users.
 The Kindle Oasis supports Audible over Bluetooth.
 Regardless, unless you listen to a lot of audiobooks, the higher storage variant will likely be overkill for most users.

-Kindle Oasis review: Is it worth it in 2022?
+Kindle Oasis review: Is it still worth it?

 The 10th generation Kindle Oasis is a fantastic device that errs more on the side of being a luxury rather than a must-have.
 But, I’ll be honest here, the Kindle Paperwhite (2021) is more than plenty for the vast majority of users.
 The Paperwhite starts at $139, which means significant savings over the Oasis.
 The latter offers just a little more for hardcore readers, people who spend hours on their Kindle reading late into the night.
 There are benefits here, but I’m not sure if the slightly faster refresh rate, page-turn buttons, and warm lighting features justify the significant price jump over the Paperwhite.
 More so now that the Paperwhite is waterproof.
 Plus it has USB-C!